-Most of the sequencer running time is spent duty cycling the receiver and idle modes with no wanted signal present.
-As shown by the timing diagram in Figure 52, the circuit wakes periodically for a short time, defined by RxTimeout.
+Most of the sequencer running time is spent while no wanted signal is received.
+As shown by the timing diagram in Figure 48, the circuit wakes periodically for a short time, defined by RxTimeout.
 The circuit is in a Low Power mode for the rest of Timer1 + Timer2 (i.e. Timer1 + Timer2 - TrxTimeout)

-Figure 52.
+Figure 48.
 Listen Mode with no SyncAddress Detected

-If a preamble is detected before RxTimeout timer ends the circuit stays in Receive mode and waits for a valid SyncAddress detection.
+If a preamble is detected before RxTimeout timer ends, the circuit stays in Receive mode and waits for a valid SyncAddress detection.
 If none is detected by the end of Timer2, Receive mode is deactivated and the polling cycle resumes, without any user intervention.

-Figure 53.
+Figure 49.
 Listen Mode with Preamble Received and no SyncAddress

-But if a valid Sync Word is detected a SyncAddress interrupt is fired, the Sequencer is switched off and the circuit stays in Receive mode as long as the user doesn't switch modes.
+But if a valid Sync Word is detected, a SyncAddress interrupt is fired, the Sequencer is switched off and the circuit stays in Receive mode as long as the user doesn't switch modes.

-Figure 54.
+Figure 50.
 Listen Mode with Preamble Received & Valid SyncAddress